-Members of the 180th Air National Guard were invited to submit ideas for the memorial's design and this was the winning entry by ______
+Members of the 180th Air National Guard were invited to submit ideas for the memorial's design and this was the winning entry

 TRACE members worked through design concepts and construction details with a focus on long-term durability and ease of maintenance.
 A life size layout of the memorial is seen below in the far right image.